Louis Calhern

 Carl Henry Vogt (February 19, 1895 - May 12, 1956), known by his stage name Louis Calhern, was an American actor.
-Described as a “star leading man of the theater and a star character actor of the screen,” he appeared in over 100 roles on the Broadway stage and in films and television, between 1923 and 1956.
+Described by one film historian as a “star leading man of the theater and a star character actor of the screen,” he appeared in over 100 roles on the Broadway stage and in films and television, between 1923 and 1956.
 He was nominated for the Academy Award and the Golden Globe Award for Best Actor for portraying U.S. Supreme Court Justice Oliver Wendell Holmes in the 1950 film The Magnificent Yankee.

-Often cast in films as distinguished and sophisticated characters, Calhern's other notable film roles included the scheming Ambassador Trentino in the classic Marx Brothers comedy Duck Soup (1933), the antagonist to Robert Donat's Edmond Dantès in The Count of Monte Cristo (1934), the head of the US Secret Service in Alfred Hitchcock's Notorious (1946), the pivotal villain Alonzo Emmerich in John Huston’s film noir The Asphalt Jungle (1950), Buffalo Bill in the musical Annie Get Your Gun (1950), and the title character in Joseph L. Mankiewicz all-star 1953 film adaptation of Julius Caesar.
+Often cast as distinguished and sophisticated characters, Calhern appeared in several other notable film roles including the scheming Ambassador Trentino in the classic Marx Brothers comedy Duck Soup (1933), the antagonist to Robert Donat's Edmond Dantès in The Count of Monte Cristo (1934), the head of the US Secret Service in Alfred Hitchcock's Notorious (1946), the pivotal villain Alonzo Emmerich in John Huston’s film noir The Asphalt Jungle (1950), Buffalo Bill in the musical Annie Get Your Gun (1950), and the title character in the Joseph L. Mankiewicz all-star adaption of Julius Caesar (1953).
 He won a Special Jury Prize at the 15th Venice International Film Festival for his performance in Executive Suite (1954).

 Early life

 Calhern was born Carl Henry Vogt in Brooklyn, New York, in 1895, the son of German immigrants Eugene Adolf Vogt and Hubertina Friese Vogt.
 He had one known sibling, a sister.
 His father was a tobacco dealer.
 His family left New York while he was in elementary school and moved to St. Louis, Missouri, where he was raised.
 While playing high school football, a stage manager from a touring theatrical stock company noticed the tall, handsome youth and hired him as a bit player.
-Another source states "Grace George hired his entire high school football team as supers for a Shakespearean play."
+Another source states, "Grace George hired his entire high school football team as supers for a Shakespearean play."